 Follow these steps to redeem paper bonds in person:

-- Gather the unsigned paper bonds you want to cash, any proof of identity your bank requires, and, if needed:
+- Gather the unsigned paper bonds you want to cash, any proof of identity your bank requires, and if needed:

-The certified death certificate of the previous owner of the savings bond, if you are a beneficiary.
+- The certified death certificate of the previous owner of the savings bond, if you are a beneficiary

 Typically, you can redeem an unlimited number of bonds at a bank where you have an account.
-Bond owners who don't hold own an account might still be able to cash in savings bonds, but there could be limits on how many you can redeem.
+Bond owners who don't hold an account might still be able to cash in savings bonds, but there could be limits on how many you can redeem.

 Redeeming Paper Bonds by Mail